Pro Bono Net

-Pro Bono Net is a US nonprofit organization based in New York City and San Francisco.
+Scale Justice (formerly Pro Bono Net) is a US nonprofit organization based in New York City and San Francisco.
 The organization works in close partnership with nonprofit legal aid organizations across the United States and Canada, to increase access to justice for the millions of poor people who face legal problems every year without help from a lawyer.
 It does this by (i) supporting the innovative and effective use of technology by the nonprofit legal sector, (ii) increasing participation by volunteers, and (iii) facilitating collaborations among nonprofit legal organizations and advocates working on similar issues or in the same region.
-Founded in 1998 with a grant from the Open Society Institute, Pro Bono Net has developed a broad base of support from foundations, law firms, corporate sponsors and nonprofit partners alike, to build web platforms that offer powerful and sophisticated online tools to pro bono and legal aid advocates, and to provide critical legal information and assistance directly to the public.
+Founded in 1998 with a grant from the Open Society Institute, Scale Justice has developed a broad base of support from foundations, law firms, corporate sponsors and nonprofit partners alike, to build web platforms that offer powerful and sophisticated online tools to pro bono and legal aid advocates, and to provide critical legal information and assistance directly to the public.
 Its model has been adopted in 30 states and regions, reaching approximately two-thirds of the poverty population and lawyers in the United States.

 Partner programs

-Pro Bono Net has partnered with nonprofit legal organizations across the U.S. to develop and maintain its programs:
+Scale Justice has partnered with nonprofit legal organizations across the U.S. to develop and maintain its programs: